Pediatric Nurse

 Seattle Children’s Hospital

-Seattle Children’s Hospital offers an outstanding nurse residency program for new nurses who are looking to work with children.
-This one-year program is full-time paid employment as a nurse and includes nurse residency classes.
+Seattle Children’s Hospital offers an outstanding nurse residency program for new nurses seeking to work with children.
+This one-year program is a full-time, paid nursing position and includes nurse residency classes.
 These classes are designed to help nurses build competency in pediatric care.
-During the residency, each nurse will have an experienced nurse mentor to help them along.
+During the residency, each nurse will have an experienced nurse mentor to support them.

 In order to participate in this program, nurses must submit an application and have already completed a bachelor’s of science in nursing.
-They must also be licensed in the state of Washington and hold basic life support certification.
-Prior work experience in pediatric nursing can help boost the chances of being selected for this program.
-Once selected, nurses will be assigned to a specific area that can include psychiatry, emergencies, intensive care, acute care, and the operating room.
+They must also be licensed in Washington state and hold Basic Life Support certification.
+Prior experience in pediatric nursing can increase the likelihood of selection for this program.
+Once selected, nurses will be assigned to a specific area, including psychiatry, emergency, intensive care, acute care, and the operating room.

 • Location: Seattle, WA